Respect, Protect, Enjoy

 Our simple steps for enjoying Ashford & Tenterden safely and responsibly.

-With winding footpaths, stunning views, well-know walking routes and exciting cycle trails, there’s more than enough to go around.
+With winding footpaths, stunning views, well-known walking routes and exciting cycle trails, there’s more than enough to go around.
 So, help everyone to enjoy a little slice of the Garden of England safely by following the simple steps below…

 - Respect the wildlife.
 Nature may have recolonised some areas, so please tread carefully and look out for wildlife that has moved into unexpected places during lockdown.
 Please keep your dog on the lead and stick to footpaths and bridleways so as not to disturb ground nesting birds and other wildlife.